Widespread Panic: Setlists for concerts

 Known for never playing the same show twice, the band utilizes a show-to-show method of choosing the night's setlist.
 At the beginning of each tour, a member of the band's road crew makes a master list of all the songs the band performs and laminates it.
 Each night before the show he marks the last three nights' set lists in different colors.
 The band is able to see what has been played recently and they decide what songs to play during the first set.
 They return to the list during a set break to pick songs for the second set, and likewise, return after the second set for any additional sets if they are playing more than two sets or the encore.
 The late Garrie Vereen talks about the unusual practice in the DVD The Earth Will Swallow You.

 Tapers

 Widespread Panic has a policy of allowing their fans to tape, trade, and to a limited extent freely distribute their shows.
 However, anonymous distribution such as P2P and commercial distribution is not permitted.
 Fans have been taping and trading shows since before they gained national prominence, allowing them to gain their strong national following.

-Incident

-In 2015, fan Troy Goode took LSD with a group of friends before a Widespread Panic concert in Southaven, Mississippi, but did not actually attend the concert due to his feeling ill and departed in a car driven by his wife.
-Goode fled the car and was detained by police due to his erratic behavior.
-He was restrained by police and taken to a local hospital emergency room where he later died while still in police custody.
-On November 18, 2015, Goode's attorney claimed autopsy findings said Goode's being hogtied contributed to his death.